Skip to content

 4. All faculty representatives, except those from International Extended Campuses, shall be elected to serve three-year terms.
 Senate faculty members shall be ineligible for nomination for another term until at least one year has elapsed following the expiration of their terms of office or date of resignation therefrom.
 New terms shall begin on May 15.

 6. An annual orientation shall be provided for newly elected Senators.
-The Senate President shall have a manual on Senate organization, operations, and basic Procedures prepared and distributed to all incoming Senate members.
+The senate president shall have a manual on Senate organization, operations, and basic procedures prepared and distributed to all incoming Senate members.

-2. Election Procedures.
+2. Election Procedures

-3. Subject to approval by the Committee, each area represented in the Senate shall develop its own plan for obtaining nominations and for conducting the election of its allotted representatives to the Senate.
-Ordinarily, each area’s election plan shall be described in the approved charter of the area’s academic college council (see Policy 6-003).
+3. Subject to approval by the SPEC, each Area of Representation shall develop its own plan for obtaining nominations and for conducting the election of its allotted representatives.
+Ordinarily, each area’s election plan shall be described in the approved charter of the area’s Academic College council (see Policy 6-003).

 3. Vacancies.

-1. Dean Representatives.
+3. Dean Representatives.

-1. The deans shall elect two deans as voting representatives in the Senate.
+The deans shall elect two deans as voting representatives in the Senate.
 The voting deans shall be elected to serve staggered two-year terms, beginning on May 15.
 If an elected dean representative cannot complete their term, a replacement shall be elected through the same procedure described in the preceding section for filling vacancies of elected faculty members.

-2. Student Representatives.
+4. Student Representatives.

 1. Representatives of the Associated Students of the University of Utah (ASUU).

-3. Student members of the Academic Senate shall serve one-year terms.
+3. Student members of the Senate shall serve one-year terms.
 New terms shall begin on May 15.

 2. International Extended Campus Student Representative